b-rodrigues/fput/manuscript/fprog.md

 We are using a `while` loop inside the body.
 The *body* of a function are the instructions that define the function.
 You can get the body of a function with `body(some_func)`\] of the function.
-In *pure* functional programming languages, like Haskell, you don’t have loops.
+In *pure* functional programming languages, like Haskell, you don't have loops.
 How can you program without loops, you may ask?
 In functional programming, loops are replaced by recursion.
-Let’s rewrite our little example above with
+Let's rewrite our little example above with
 recursion:

 ``` sourceCode r